 No, Nepal was never ruled by the British.

-The Narayanhiti Museum remains closed on Tuesday and during Public Holidays.
+The Narayanhiti Museum remains closed on Wednesdays and during Public Holidays.

 How many rooms are there in Narayanhiti Palace Museum?